-I have thoroughly enjoyed a 12-year career as a licensed massage therapist, working with physical therapists, chiropractors and acupuncturists.
-My clients range from athletes and post-spinal surgery patients to prenatal mamas.
+I thoroughly enjoyed a 12-year career as a licensed massage therapist, working with physical therapists, chiropractors and acupuncturists.
+My clients ranged from athletes and post-spinal surgery patients to prenatal mamas.

 Some of my favorite experiences were working with the United States Tennis Association’s female tennis professionals for eight years and working with a fertility specialist to develop a protocol for women undergoing IVF.